taayyohh/forms/README.md

 # mobx-zod-form-store

-A MobX-based form store with Zod validation.
+A MobX-based form store with Zod validation, featuring a dynamic Form component for React applications.

 ## Description

-mobx-form-store is a utility package for React applications using MobX for state management.
-It simplifies the process of creating and managing form states, with integrated Zod validation to ensure data integrity.
+mobx-zod-form-store is a comprehensive utility package designed to streamline the process of creating, managing, and validating forms in React applications.
+It utilizes MobX for state management and Zod for robust schema validation.
+This package also includes a dynamic Form component, making form creation more declarative and less error-prone.
 ## Installation

 To install the package, use npm: